 STD Testing Procedure

 Anonymous STD testing centers, such as health clinics or Planned Parenthood facilities, offer confidential tests that can put your mind at ease.
 These tests can catch a disease early enough for you to get successful treatment.
 Some clinics provide free or low-cost STD tests, depending on your income.
-For your health and your partner’s health, get the tests you need to ensure that you don’t spread infectious diseases.
+For your health and your partner’s health, get the tests you need to ensure that you do not spread infectious diseases.
 Testing is the best way to ensure you remain infection-free.

 STD testing centers also answer questions you may have about STDs and the tests available.
 Your confidential Forest Hills, Queens gynecologist is also available to assist you with your concerns.
 STD testing may seem scary and uncomfortable, but the reality is that STDs can happen to anybody who has ever been sexually active.
-A few STDs even can be spread in non-sexual ways.
+A few STDs can even be spread in non-sexual ways.

 Possible Physical Symptoms of an STD

 Some of the sexually transmitted diseases can lead to serious health problems if not treated.
 Most STDs have physical characteristics, but not all of them.
 The following symptoms can be caused by other conditions not related to STDs, so getting tested is the only way to know for sure.
 Contact your gynecologist in Queens, NYC or go to one of the STD testing centers for anonymous STD testing if you experience any of the following:

 - Sores or bumps around your genitals, thighs or buttocks

 - Unusual discharge from your vagina